RestoredCDC/CDC_zim_mirror/README.md

 # Running in Docker
-The docker file will create a container that contains both the zim_converter script as well as the web server.
+The docker file will create a container that contains the web server and additional scripts used.
 By default, the container will just run the flask server.
-If you want to create a local version of the database you can either change the command to run the conversion script or connect to the container and run it directly.
+If you want to create a local version of the database you can either change the command to run a script or connect to the container and run it directly.

 To build the container, run this command from the root of the workspace
 ```